derekzyl/smart-waste-bin/README.md

 3. **Network Testing**: Verify WiFi connectivity and backend communication
 4. **App Testing**: Test all app features on both WiFi and direct ESP32 connection

-## 📝 Notes

-- The material detection uses a simple color-based classifier.
-For production, train a proper ML model (TensorFlow Lite, PyTorch Mobile).
-- CAN communication uses ESP32's TWAI (Two-Wire Automotive Interface).
-- Current storage is in-memory.
-For production, use a database (PostgreSQL, MongoDB).
-- Servo angles may need calibration based on your bin lid mechanism.

 ## 🤝 Contributing

 1. Fork the repository